-Bridge inspection Houston process starts with the bridge inspectors reviewing the previous bridge inspection report.
-They then plan the inspection.
+The bridge inspection process starts with the bridge inspectors reviewing the previous bridge inspection report and planning the inspection.
 The inspectors identify areas where defects were found in previous inspections.
-This allows to determine if the defects previously identified have been repaired or have increased in size and severity.
+This allows them to determine if the defects previously identified have been repaired or have increased in size and severity.
 The inspectors coordinate traffic control and access equipment.

 Timber members are inspected for wood rot, crushing, splitting and cracking.
-Concrete members are inspected for cracking, splitting and hollow areas.
-(Splitting is where a portion of the concrete has fallen away leaving a hole in the concrete.)
-Steel members are inspected for paint peeling, corrosion, and cracking.
-The bearings serve to transmit loads from the superstructure and allow the movement of the bridge that occur due to changes in temperature.
+Concrete members are inspected for cracking, spalling and hollow areas.
+(Spalling is where a portion of the concrete has fallen away leaving a hole in the concrete.)
+Steel members are inspected for paint peeling, corrosion and cracking.
+The bearings serve to transmit loads from the superstructure to the substructure and allow the movement of the bridge that occur due to changes in temperature.

-The bridge inspectors actions will vary depending on their findings.
-The inspectors will recommend immediate closure or emergency repair of the bridge if a critical condition is found that endangers the public.
-The inspectors will recommend a repair be performed quickly when a situation will recommend routine repairs or maintenance to carrect defects that if not repaired could increase in size and severity and shorten the service life of the bridge.
+The bridge inspectors’ actions will vary depending on their bridge inspection findings.
+The inspectors will recommend immediate closure or emergency repair of the bridge after the bridge inspection, if a critical condition is found that endangers the public.
+The inspectors will recommend a repair be performed quickly when a situation exists that if not addressed may lead to a condition that could endanger the public.
+The inspectors will recommend routine repairs or maintenance to correct defects that if not repaired could increase in size and severity and shorten the service life of the bridge.